The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 20. Chinese Postman Problem (CPP)

 The Chinese Postman Problem (CPP) is a graph theory problem that aims to determine the quickest way for a postman to visit each street in a particular city or region at least once before heading back to the starting point.
 Being an NP-hard problem, it is difficult to develop an effective algorithm that can tackle this problem for huge graphs.
 The CPP has uses in circuit design, DNA sequencing, and transportation planning.
-Many methods, most notably the Hierholzer’s algorithm, which effectively finds the best solution for Eulerian graphs, have been developed to solve the CPP.
+Many methods, most notably Hierholzer’s algorithm, which effectively finds the best solution for Eulerian graphs, have been developed to solve the CPP.

 21. Zone Routing Problem (ZRP)